The Hustler (album)

-The Hustler It is the second studio album between Willie Colón and Héctor Lavoe.
-Released in 1968 by Fania Récords. from this álbum comes the Bolero Que Lio which also forms an important role in Marc Anthony álbum El Cantante, which was a "Tribute To Héctor Lavoe" together with the movie of the same name.
+The Hustler is the second studio album by Willie Colón and Héctor Lavoe.
+Released in 1968 by Fania Récords, the album is the first to list the popular Bolero Que Lio, which would go on to play a significant role in Marc Anthony's album El Cantante and, later, Anthony's movie of the same name.

 Cover

 The image of Willie posing in front of a pool table on the cover is a reference to the 1961 film The Hustler featuring Paul Newman and Jackie Gleason.
 The photo was shot at Jerry Masucci's father's Ridgewood Grove Billiards in Yonkers, New York.